Time Management Tools and Techniques

 If you’re someone who’s always relied on a written to-do list, with reminder Post-its stuck all over your monitor or your calendar, a task management tool will help automate these repetitive processes, provide you with reminders, enhance collaboration, and help you stay better organized and, well, on task.
 That, in turn, will make you more productive and efficient.

-If this sounds like something you need, here’s a quick rundown of some task management tools to check out:
+If this sounds like something you need, here’s a quick rundown of a few task management tools:

-There are hundreds—maybe even thousands—of time management tools out there.
-This was just a quick highlight of some standouts I’ve either used or heard great buzz about.
-Everyone’s needs are different, so I hope you’ll use this as a starting point for taking action, digging in and doing your own research to find just the right mix of tools and techniques that work for you!
+Obviously, there are hundreds—probably even thousands—of time and task management tools out there.
+I’m just highlighting a few standouts I’ve either used or heard great buzz about.
+Everyone’s needs are different, so I hope you’ll consider this a starting point for considering your time management habits (good and bad!) and then do your own research to find just the right mix of time management tools and techniques that work for you!